-Xbox Game Pass Ultimate can also be shared with other users on your home Xbox.
+You can also share Xbox Game Pass Ultimate with other users on your home Xbox.
 This works just like Xbox Live Gold.
 All you have to do is designate a home Xbox, which you can learn how to do here.

 How much is Xbox Game Pass Ultimate?

 Xbox Game Pass Ultimate costs $14.99 per month, with no annual plan available.
 This is still an incredible bargain.
 Because it combines various console and PC services, you’re saving about $20 a month by getting Game Pass Ultimate instead of paying for each service on its own.
 Plus, there’s the cloud gaming feature which is only available as an Ultimate subscriber.